 4. Grand Teton National Park in Wyoming

 As soon as Grand Teton National Park's Jackson, Jenny, and Phelps lakes freeze over in December, ice anglers flock there to drill holes in the thick ice and drop jigs into the waters alive with aquatic life.
 Waiting for the trout—or mackinaw, as they’re often called—to bite in the bitter cold might not sound as thrilling as skiing or snowmobiling, but the unparalleled views, serenity, and slower pace will remind you why you're there.
 Plus, it’s almost a guarantee you’ll spot wild birds, foxes, and coyotes along the banks.
 Pack lunch, hot drinks, chairs, fishing equipment, and warm clothes to do it yourself.
-Or trust a guide at Grand Teton Fly Fishing to teach you the trade.
+Or trust a guide to teach you the trade.
 Just remember to pick up fishing licenses ($14 per day) before you sink your line.